MMV-Lab/im2im-paper/manuscript.md

 ### Generating synthetic microscopy images from binary masks

 Generating a large amount of synthetic microscopy images can be an important step in developing image analysis methods.
 Synthetic images offer a way to train other DL models, such as self-supervised pre-training, using a diverse set of images without the need for large amounts of real-world data.
 As long as the synthetic images are generated with sufficient quality, it is possible to have an unlimited amount of training data for certain applications.
 Moreover, synthetic images can be used to evaluate other models when validation data is difficult to obtain.
-In this study, we demonstrate that *MMV_Im2Im* can generate 2D/3D synthetic microscopy images with high realism and validity, using a subset of data collected from the hiPS single-cell image dataset [@doi:10.1038/s41586-022-05563-7], either in a supervised or unsupervised manner.
+In this study, we demonstrate that *MMV_Im2Im* can generate 2D/3D synthetic microscopy images with high realism and validity, using a subset of data collected from the hiPSC single-cell image dataset [@doi:10.1038/s41586-022-05563-7], either in a supervised or unsupervised manner.

 For 2D demonstration, we extracted the middle Z-slice from NPM1 images as the training target, while using the NPM1 segmentation results as the input binary masks.
 With the paired “mask + microscopy image” data, we could train the model in a supervised fashion, or randomly shuffle the data to simulate the situation without paired data which can be trained in an unsupervised fashion using the CycleGAN-type framework implemented in *MMV_Im2Im*.
 Example results can be found in Figure {@fig:synthetic}-A and Table {@tbl:syn}.
 In general, the supervised synthesization can generate more realistic images than the unsupervised model.